ClickBank has been around for a long time.

 Like somebody getting their ClickBank account terminated for no apparent reason.

-Which means he was buying products through his own ClickBank affiliate links to give himself a discount.
+Which means he was buying digital products through his own ClickBank affiliate links to give himself a discount.

 Affiliate marketers have done this for literally decades now.